NFTorNOT/NON-frontend/README.md

 ```

 ## Set environment Variables
-At root level make a file with name:
+At root level create a file with name:
 ```sh
 .env.local
 ```